1. UTM Tags: What They Are and How They Help Track and Measure Marketing Campaigns

 UTM link tracking allows performance-driven organizations to:

-• Understand which campaigns drive traffic
+• Understand which marketing campaigns drive traffic

 • Optimize marketing ROI